pryv/lib-cocoa/Readme.md

     }];

 Example of modifying event data on server.
 You create an event object with the properties you want to modify.
-In the example below, we are sending events with id "someEventId" to folder with id "someFolderId" and we are changing event `value` property.
+In the example below, we are sending events with id "someEventId" to stream with id "someStreamId" and we are changing event `value` property.

     PYEvent *event = [[PYEvent alloc] init];
-    event.folderId = @"someFolderId";
+    event.streamId = @"someStreamId";
     event.value = @"someEventValue";

-    [channel setModifiedEventAttributesObject:event
+    [connection setModifiedEventAttributesObject:event
                                    forEventId:@"someEventId"
                                   requestType:PYRequestTypeAsync
                                successHandler:^(NSString *stoppedId) {